tangrufus/github-issue-form-test/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: ":bug: Bug report"
+about: Report a problem with Trellis.
-description: "Report a problem with Trellis.
-Please provide enough information that we can reproduce the problem."
+description: Report a problem with Trellis.
+Please provide enough information that we can reproduce the problem.
 title: "[Bug]: "
-labels: ["bug"]
+labels: [bug]
 ---

 body: